 Sadly, the National Christmas Center closed on January 7, 2018.
-It will be reopening in Elizabethtown, PA, in 2021.
+It will be reopening in Elizabethtown, PA, at Stone Gables Estate on November 26, 2021.

 Without a doubt, Christmas is my favorite holiday of the year.
 There really is nothing about it that I don’t like (except for the cold weather).
 So, I was super excited to get my Christmas season started at an entire museum dedicated to the holiday: the National Christmas Center in Paradise.